 Roofs are constantly under assault, no matter what the weather.
-Even on bright, beautiful days, the top of your house is being subjected to all sorts of adverse conditions: ultraviolet light, high humidity levels, leaves and pine needles decaying in the crevices, and let’s not forget our feathered friends paying their “respects” as they fly overhead.
+Even on bright, beautiful days, the top of your house is being subjected to all sorts of adverse conditions: ultraviolet light, high humidity levels, and leaves and pine needles decaying in the crevices, and let’s not forget our feathered friends paying their “respects” as they fly overhead.
 Then there’s the rain, snow, hail, high winds, and blowing debris that are a threat all year long.
 Roofing materials have to withstand all of these things year in and year out, and if they can look great doing it, all the better.
 Two of the most popular roofing options are asphalt and metal.
 Of the two, asphalt is by far the most prevalent.
 By one industry estimate, four out of five roofs in the United States are covered by asphalt shingles.
 But metal has been quickly gaining ground within the last decade and is now the fast-growing roofing material option.
 Which begs the question: which is right for your home?
 A quick comparison will help you weigh the pros and cons of each.

 First, let’s be clear.
 Both types of roofing will do a superb job of protecting your home against moisture incursion, provided they have been properly installed.
 And that’s a good place to begin our comparison.
 While both asphalt and metal roofing systems require expert installation to ensure optimal performance, metal roofs are the more challenging of the two.
 Every component must fit together with absolute precision.
 There are a lot of very specialized parts and pieces that must be integrated flawlessly to prevent leaks.
 Taking that into consideration, it may be more accurate to describe a metal roof as being assembled rather than installed.
 Asphalt roofs are more forgiving of variances and are therefore less labor-intensive than their metal counterparts.